Ongoing Projects

 Repeated information is typically judged to be truer than novel information.
 This is called the “illusory truth effect” (Hasher et al., 1977).
 This set of studies examines the effects of recollection and familiarity on truth judgments.

-Context Reinstatement and the Illusory Truth Effect
+Context Reinstatement & the Illusory Truth Effect

 This project investigates whether and how the illusory truth effect is affected by context reinstatement through accompanying pictures.